 The views over the valley all the way up and down are so breathtakingly beautiful that it is hard to describe in words.
 In good weather, you will see the Highlands all around for probably hundreds of kilometers.
 Many who have hiked here claim that it is the most beautiful natural scenery that they have ever seen.
 We could not agree more!

-Given that the change in elevation is quite large over a relatively short distance, the trail is pretty steep, so hiking it can be a bit of challenge.
+Given that the change in elevation is quite large over a relatively short distance, the trail is pretty steep, so hiking can be a bit of a challenge.
 But it will probably be the most beautiful challenge you have ever had!
 You will encounter powerful contrasts hiking up to the two newly formed craters of Magni and Modi and hiking through a lush birch forest overlooking valleys carved by glaciers.
 Getting up close and personal with these powerful phenomena is truly a transformative experience.

 Valahnjúkur Mountain and Þórsmörk Panorama (1.5-2 hours)

 This is probably the most popular short hike in the Thórsmök area.
 The 458-meter (1502 foot) high Valahnúkur Mountain provides an incredibly impressive 360° panorama view over the valley and the amazingly scenic riverbed.
 This viewpoint is a popular photographic and selfie location for travelers.
 The trails on the way back lead through the birch woods down into Húsadalur Valley.
 It is short and easy, making it doable even if you have a tight time window.